EEnterUI

 EnterUI does not depend on Tailwind.
 You can use Tailwind alongside it, but it is fully optional.

-Apply overrides in this order, from broadest to most local:
+Apply overrides in this order:

-2. className — for one-off component adjustments.
+2. className for one-off component adjustments.

-3. style — for local, dynamic values.
+3. style for local dynamic values.

-4. Wrapper components — for repeated product patterns you want to centralize.
+4. Wrapper components for repeated product patterns.

 #CSS Variables